Soccer

 2026: Brenden Aaronson, Folarin Balogun, Ricardo Pepi, Christian Pulisic, Tim Weah, Haji Wright, Alex Zendejas

-The presence of Pulisic and Aaronson -- both considered midfielders on the 2022 squad -- adds bulk to the 2026 contingent.
+The presence of Pulisic and Aaronson—both considered midfielders on the 2022 squad—adds bulk to the 2026 contingent.
 But let's discard them for a moment and look primarily at the trio of potential center forwards in Folarin Balogun, Ricardo Pepi and Haji Wright.

-This is undeniably the single position of greatest growth since 2022.
-Berhalter had domestically based strikers who, frankly, weren't even lighting up MLS by the time the World Cup came around.
-Pochettino has one striker who scored five UEFA Champions League goals this season (Balogun), another who has averaged more than a goal per 90 minutes for his entire Eredivisie career (Pepi) and a third (Haji) who was essential in Coventry City's quest for Premier League promotion.
+Pochettino has one striker who scored five UEFA Champions League goals this season (Balogun), another who has averaged more than a goal per 90 minutes for his entire Eredivisie career (Pepi) and a third (Haji) who was essential in Coventry City's successful quest for promotion to the Premier League.

 Verdict: Upgrade